cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/multi-cloud_JBoss_example.md

 `2`.
 Go to localhost in your browser to see the Cloudify UI.
 Login and password are both _admin_.

 `3`.
-To upload the required plugins go to **Cloudify Catalog** and upload the plugins you need to use.
+To upload the required plugins go to **Cloudify Catalog** and upload the plugins you need to use(for this example fabric-plugin, utilities-plugin and your chosen infrastructure plugin are needed).

 `4`.
 Go to **System Resources** on the left side menu and scroll down to the **Secret Store Management** widget.
 Create secrets using the `Create` button by adding the following keys and their matching values(correspondingly your infrastructure).